idia640/idia640.github.io/index.md

 We will question these basic beliefs and show how they sometimes get us into trouble in communications design -- and also how we can use them to advantage.

-# Course Requirements
+# <a name="req"></a> Course Requirements

 **Weekly reading and writing assignments:** Each week will include one or more readings of a topical nature.
-Students are expected to compose a short, weekly journal entry on that topic. *45% (5 points each, 1 point deducted for each day late)*
+Students are expected to compose a short journal entry on that topic. *45% (5 points each, 1 point deducted for each day late)*

 **Critical Review:** Each student will write a short, critical review of a scientific article.
 A list of articles to choose from will be provided.
 This same article and review are to be presented in class later in the semester.
 Guidelines and rubric will be provided. *(10 points/percent.
 1 point deducted for each day late)*